 sea freight from Bangkok to Rotterdam + clearance, local transport and storage.

 Beanspire margin and expense coverage.
-Costs coordinating the wet- and dry milling process, export and sea freight.
+Costs coordinating the wet- and dry milling, export and shipping processes.

 This Side Up expense coverage.
 Expenses include wages, sending samples, travel and various office costs.